 I will continue to protect the people of Silicon Valley from super high water rates.
 When we conserve water, our water rates should NOT go up.
 How can we build a future plan to address the growing population needs of the Bay Area?
 An infrastructure plan has to be in place.

 I am invested to be a good steward to preserve and protect our precious resources, water, air, open space and making environmentally sound choices.
 I am against the development of the Cargill Salt Water site property, which was once underwater and part of San Francisco Bay a century ago before it was diked for salt-making.
 The Stanford development project demands caution and we have to address mitigation plans with traffic and housing.

 As an immigrant engineer, I understand the value of education and how a strong foundation of education positions us for future success.
 Education is the fundamental component of American success.
 I will support the expansion of early childhood education during the formative years.
-I will expand vocational education for the tech industry.
+I will expand vocational, career & technical education, while making public colleges much more affordable.
+I will also propose programs that will provide an opportunity for our high school graduates to be productive in the American workforce, and addressing the needs of the local economy.
 The United States education is lagging behind many countries of the world.
 We have to fix that.
 I was on the California Computer Science Implementation Panel that is rolling out a K-12 Computer Science curriculum to go live by 2022.
-As a Silicon Valley techie, I continue to run entrepreneurship education and Robotics bootcamp to empower our youth with STEM.
-I will continue promoting STEM and Entrepreneurship education opportunities for American citizens.
+As a Silicon Valley techie, I continue to run an entrepreneurship education and robotics bootcamp to empower our youth with STEM.
+I will continue promoting STEM and entrepreneurship education opportunities for American citizens.
 As your congressman, I will work to make education accessible and available.